carla-simulator/carla/Docs/map_Town12.md

 * `left mouse button` - click and hold, drag downwards to zoom in, drag upwards to zoom out
 * `middle mouse button` or `press mouse wheel` - click and hold, drag left, right, up or down to move the map
+* `double click` - double click on a point on the map to record the coordinates, you will find the coordinates in the code block just below the map

 ![town12_aerial](../img/maps/town12hyperres.webp#map)

+__CARLA coordinates__:

+Copy and paste this code into a notebook or Python terminal to translate the spectator to the desired location:

 ```py
 spectator = world.get_spectator()